zafargilani/stcs/README.md

 # stcs - Super Trully Cuning Stweeler!

-STCS is a tweeter bot platform for analysis.
+STCS is a tweeter bot platform for analysis for Twitter.
+Find research work using this platform [here](http://dl.acm.org/citation.cfm?id=2889360).

 Its bots are able to automatically follow users from the twitter stream and maintain a predefined ratio of followers/friends (default: 30%).